TheMisterFish/Fabric_OfflinePlayersReworked/README.md

 - `informAboutKickedPlayer`: If true, if offline player was kicked and player rejoins, player will be informed about offlline player being kicked
 - `copySkin`: If true, offline players copy the original player's skin.
 - `databaseLocation`: Folder location for the database.
 Default is `./offlinePlayersReworked/`.
+- `offlinePlayerPrefix`: Sets the prefix for the offline player.
 - `availableOptions`: A list of the available action options that can be used.
 ## Reporting Issues